JonasGessner/JGActionSheet/README.md

 Installation
 ================
 <b>Add source files:</b><br>
-JGActionSheet consits of only the `JGActionSheet.h` and `JGActionSheet.m` files.
+JGActionSheet consist of only the `JGActionSheet.h` and `JGActionSheet.m` files.
 To use JGActionSheet in your project, simply drag these two files located in the <a href="JGActionSheet">JGActionSheet folder</a> into your project.

 After you have included JGActionSheet in your project simply do `#import "JGProgressHUD.h"` and you are ready to go!